 This goal requires the yen to be devalued by 15% a year.
 It deeply implies a long-term policy of quantitative easing.

 But many Forex traders were surprised to see the yen decline far more than intended.
 Hovering around 75 against the dollar during most of 2012, the yen broke multi-decade lows which surpassed 120 at its weakest level back in 2015.

 Japan and its government wanted a declining yen to boost Japanese exports, and it worked to an extent.
 The Japanese trade deficit reached its weakest level in 18 months after the policy was implemented in 2014.

 Where will the yen go from here?
 It largely depends on the Bank of Japan’s next move, and specifically, their inflation target.

-For what it’s worth, inflation in Japan was 0.48% in 2019 and negative in 2020.
-That’s far lower than where the country’s central bank would like, so you should expect further quantitative easing.
+For what it’s worth, inflation rates Japan were negative in both 2020 and 2021.
+That’s certainly not where the country’s central bank would like, so you should expect further quantitative easing.

 A Wobbly Chinese Yuan: Cautiously Bullish

 China’s yuan makes more news headlines than arguably every other currency in Asia.
 That’s expected though, because Beijing’s yuan plans could shape the very foundation of our global economy.

 China makes it very clear that they want the yuan to be a major trading currency.
 Therefore, Beijing has taken numerous steps to make this goal a reality.

 Perhaps the most important of these steps is gathering international support.
 Ever since 2013, China has focused on making a broad range of yuan partnership agreements with countries such Australia, Singapore, the United Kingdom, Russia and many others.